loreanvictor/tmplr/README.md

 <br>

-Additionally, there are `skip` and `trim` pipes as well, which will remove the given number of characters from the beginning and the end of the string respectively:
+👉 Use `skip` and `trim` pipes to remove the given number of characters from the beginning and the end of the string respectively:

 ```yml